 Look for additional symptoms like fever, vomiting, lethargy, or abnormal behavior.

-If these signs are present, it’s crucial to seek veterinary attention promptly.
+If these signs are present, it’s crucial to seek veterinary attention immediately.

 If the limping seems mild and your dog is still relatively active, you can try providing rest and a quiet, comfortable place for them to recover.